What is Accelerated Reader (AR)?

 - The child may read a book with an adult or reading buddy and may take the computerized AR quiz with an adult’s assistance.

 - An adult or reading buddy may read a book aloud to a child and may read aloud the quiz questions to the child.

 Below are links to additional resources that Yinghua parents may find useful.

-AR Informational Letter (from Spring 2017 What’s the Scoop in 2nd Grade?)
+Notes about Accelerated Reader (from Spring 2017 What’s the Scoop in 2nd Grade?)